WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Blooming information withheld to protect the Orchids.

-Both plants enjoy open Spruce/Pine/Aspen forests where they can be fairly common.
+Both plants enjoy open Spruce/Pine/Aspen forests where they are fairly common.
 Once you have spotted one plant, stand still, look around, and you will almost certainly find more.
 And, of course, appreciate the plants where you find them.
 They will die if you try to transplant them.

 Orchidaceae (Orchid Family)